 Before you call us for expert AC repair service, consider trying to fix it on your own to save money.
 These 3 steps will help you identify the issue that is causing your air conditioner to malfunction.

 What does an HVAC inspection involve?

 Starting in the spring, we recommend scheduling a complete inspection of your AC before the heat of the summer begins.
 During this inspection, your technician should:

 - Check your refrigerant levels

-Performing this check in the spring not only helps to ensure your home will be cool once summer hits, but it’s also likely to be cheaper.
-Many HVAC companies run spring cleaning specials and their summer prices will be more expensive.
+Performing this check in the spring not only helps ensure your home will be cool once summer hits, but it’s also likely to be cheaper.
+Many HVAC companies run spring cleaning specials, and their summer prices will be more expensive.